 To allow adequate time between death and burial to observe social customs such as visitations and funeral services.
 Especially important if family is travelling long distances to attend.

-Cosmetic work is often used for aesthetic reasons making the deceased much more presentable.
+Cosmetic work is often used for aesthetic reasons, making the deceased much more presentable.
 This is especially true in the case of bodily trama that has occured.

 Prefaring Funeral / Memorial Service